ad-jusk/eeg_transformer/README.md

 ### **train.py**

-This scrips performs 5 fold cross validation for selected model.
+This scrips performs 5 fold cross validation for selected transformer model.
 The final model accuracy is mean from all 5 fold accuracies.
 Model name is accepted as a starting param.
 If none is provided, it will not do anything.
 Supported model names are:
 `spatial` - for SpatialTransformer
 `temporal` - for TemporalTransformer
 `spatialcnn` - for SpatialCNNTransformer